Authenticated means broad access

 See what happens when one remote principal shape meets shared quotas, retry governors, and overnight budget control.

 The current remote-MCP failures are not about login screens.
-They are about over-broad manifests, unsafe parameter surfaces, and weak forensic trails after the handshake.
-These five pages pressure-test that exact gap.
+They are about over-broad manifests, unsafe parameter surfaces, weak forensic trails, and unclear pricing boundaries after the handshake.
+These six pages pressure-test that exact gap.

 The umbrella operator frame for scope, principals, and evidence.